-The soils on this site are shallow, well drained soils that formed from residuum weathered from shale.
-They typically have a slow or very slow permeability class, but ranges to moderately slow in some soils.
+The soils on this site are shallow to moderately deep, well drained soils that formed from residuum weathered from shale.
+They typically have a slow permeability class, but range from very slow to moderately slow.
 The soil moisture regime is typically aridic ustic.
 The soil temperature regime is mesic.